IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 ## Singular vs. Sequence of Actions

-Within UI there are instances where only one element moves vs. multiple elements a sequence of elements.
+Within UI there are instances where only one element of the UI moves and there are instances where multiple elements move.
+There are different treatments for both of these cases.
 Below are the guidelines for those instances.

 ### Singular Action

-A Singluar action animation is when you animate only one element on the screen & does not contain complementary elements.
+A singluar action animation is when you animate only one element on the screen.

 ![Singular action shows a box animating scaling horizontally then vertically](images/motion/examples/Option-B.gif)

 ### Sequence of Actions

-A Sequence of actions animation is where you have multiple elements typically a Primary Action then a Secondary action which complements the Primary.
+A sequence of actions animation is where you have multiple elements typically a primary action then a secondary action which complements the primary.

 ![Secondary action shows a box animating scaling horizontally then vertically with text animating up following the hertical scale](images/motion/examples/secondary-action.gif)